meltaierorg/backstageapp/README.md

 Importing Azure Resources is as easy writing a YAML manifiest file for them and then adding a reference to them through the app-config.yaml file.
 The app-config.yaml is the configuration file that Backstage uses to load Backstage configuration data during startup.
 During startup it attempts to load all Catalog components that you added to the app-config.yaml.
 Refer to the snippet below for a demonstration on how the YAML file config is translated to the Backstage front end.

 Note that the configuration files are added directly to the **entities** folder in this repo for simplicity.
-However it is typically best practice to load them from an external repo.
+However it is typically best practice to load them from an external system (e.g Github Repo ).
 For Production its highly reccommend you either:
 - Load the config files from an external repo, guidance can be found [Static Location Configuration Files](https://backstage.io/docs/features/software-catalog/configuration#static-location-configuration).
 - Dynamically discover the configuration files, guidance can be found here [Dynamic Discovery of Configuration File](https://backstage.io/docs/integrations/github/discovery#configuration)